esenes/Dogleg-analysis/manual/readMATandsort_guide.md

 ![metrics](https://github.com/esenes/Dogleg-analysis/blob/master/manual/images/metrics.jpg)

-* Are applied algorithms for the **spike detection**
- * The [fast algorithm](https://github.com/esenes/Dogleg-analysis/blob/master/manual/fastSpike.md) compares the difference between the _B0_ pulse and the previous two pulses (is applied only when both the backup pulses are available).
-Please note that is designed to throw an error very easily in order to avoid positive falses.
-In every case of indecision, the other algorithm is triggered.
- * The digital filter is applied in all the other cases or when the prevous algorithm fails.
+* For the spike detection is applied a digital filter .
 More infos on the filter design are available [here](https://github.com/esenes/Dogleg-analysis/blob/master/manual/freqSpike.md)

 * Is applied an algorithm to detect the **proper tuning of the klystron's** compressed pulse, more infos [here](https://github.com/esenes/Dogleg-analysis/blob/master/manual/tuningCheck.md)